Parlato-Rob/F4T3L_ERR0R_Group_Project/README.md

 This Repository is for the Group Project for the team F4T3L_ERR0R, in the CIS252(C++ programing) course at Calhoun Community College, during the spring semester of 2025.
-We are working on a Dungeons and Dragons Dungeon Master Assistant.
-This program will be coded primarily in the C++ Language.

-REQUIRMENTS*
-C++ Compiler
+*D&D Managment Program*
+This is a c++ terminal based program of Dungeons & Dragons (D&D).
+Pretty similar to a table top game.
+It allows for the user to Create, view, edit and manage characters within your party or enemy group

+*NOTES*
+-C++ program
-General Knowlendge of how Dungeons & Dragons works
+-General Knowlendge of how Dungeons & Dragons works -designed as interaction based program

-Menu Options*
+*FEATURES*
-Add Character
+-Create Character
-Veiw Party
+-view party
+-Edit characters (HP) Health points
+-Roll Customization
+Menu Fuctions

+*INPUT VALIDATION*
+- yes or no entry validation
+- integer validations
+These are the vaildation fuctions

+*CHARACTER MANAGMENT*
+-Add character
+-view character
+-view party
-Edit Health Points (HP)
+-edit (HP)
-Roll Dice
-Exit
+-view Enemies
+-edit character menu